The Fleet Management Live Discover Fleet Theatre is aimed at professionals in Finance, Procurement and HR as well as SME owners/ managing directors.

 This session also considered best practice for handling new joiners and included a briefing on handling employee-focused risks such as drugs, alcohol, eyesight and health checks along with licence validation.
 The session also included an employment law review and best practice on handling employee relations.

 David Rawlings, Fleet Consultant, BCF Wessex Consultants

 Alastair Kendrick, Employment Tax Partner, Harwood Hutton Specialist Tax Services

 Finance departments must be ready to adapt to changing business conditions with new strategies that maintain mobility but protect the bottom line.
-This session will focus on the fleet challenges facing finance departments, including the funding choices they face in a new legislative environment, the cost impact of proposed tax changes and the hidden costs of fleet that need to be reviewed.
-In addition, experts will look at the strategies that can be used to streamline the fleet to enhance business profitability, ranging from invoice validation to the finance department’s role in shifting from total cost of ownership to total cost of mobility.
+This session focused on the fleet challenges facing finance departments, including the funding choices they face in a new legislative environment, the cost impact of proposed tax changes and the hidden costs of fleet that need to be reviewed.
+Experts looked at the strategies that can be used to streamline the fleet to enhance business profitability, ranging from invoice validation to the finance department’s role in shifting from total cost of ownership to total cost of mobility.